itenium-be/blog-posts/dev-setup/git/2019-02-18-git-assume-unchanged.md

 date:   2019-02-18 00:00:00
 desc: >
-  "git assume unchanged" any (configuration) file you need to modify but also want to avoid committing/pushing accidently.
+  "git assume unchanged" any (configuration) file you need to modify but also want to avoid committing/pushing accidentally.
 img:
   url: git-assume-unchanged.jpg
 interesting: